 one purchase alone!
 That's $5.25 that you kept in your pocket or bank account!

 Do this with most purchases and imagine how much money you will save!

 If you thought that not paying Sales Tax is the only way that you can save on a purchase, then you should keep reading.
 You can usually find 2 to 4 ways to save on any given purchase.
 You're a Discount Fanatic, and what do Discount Fanatics do before each purchase?
 We think before we spend.
 We take a moment and ask ourselves, "Which methods can we combine to save the most on this purchase?"

 Still don't want to give up the in-store shopping experience?
 There are still many ways to save in-store, although you will pay the Sales Tax.
-See the list below (in the grey box).
+See the list below (in the brown box).

 Here are examples of just some of the ways to save with in-store shopping: